Online mental health support

 Similarly, your clinician can’t see your facial expressions or body language.
 These often indicate if we are finding something difficult or painful.
 They will do their best to pick this up from your tone of voice.
 Don’t be afraid to tell them directly if you are struggling with a particular topic.

 It can be tempting to do other tasks while we’re talking on the phone, especially with our hands free.
-Try to give calls with your clinician the space and attention they need from you and remove any potential distractions before your call.
+Give calls with your clinician the space and attention they need.
+Try to remove any potential distractions before your call.

 Video-based support: Talking to a clinician or counsellor over video

-We have all gotten used to platforms like Zoom, FaceTime and Skype over the past while.
+We have all gotten used to platforms like Zoom, FaceTime and Skype over the lockdown.
 When choosing a platform for online therapeutic support with video, security is important.
 Don’t be afraid to check with your clinician about this.

 With video, it’s easy to get distracted by how we look in the little image of ourselves in the corner.
 Hiding the video view of yourself can help focus completely on the person you’re talking to.